hi-manshu/Kalendar/docs/Kalendar.md

 #### Parameters

-- currentDay: The current selected day in the calendar.
+- `currentDay`: The current selected day in the calendar.
 Pass null if no specific day is selected.
-- kalendarType: The type of calendar to display.
+- `kalendarType`: The type of calendar to display.
 It can be one of KalendarType.Oceanic or KalendarType.Firey.
-- modifier: Optional modifier for styling or positioning the calendar component.
+- `modifier`: Optional modifier for styling or positioning the calendar component.
-- showLabel: Determines whether to show the labels for days and months in the calendar.
+- `showLabel`: Determines whether to show the labels for days and months in the calendar.
-- events: The collection of calendar events to be displayed in the calendar.
+- `events`: The collection of calendar events to be displayed in the calendar.
-- kalendarHeaderTextKonfig: Configuration for styling the header text in the calendar.
+- `kalendarHeaderTextKonfig`: Configuration for styling the header text in the calendar.
-- kalendarColors: Configuration for customizing the colors of the calendar components.
+- `kalendarColors`: Configuration for customizing the colors of the calendar components.
-- kalendarDayKonfig: Configuration for customizing the appearance of individual day cells in the calendar.
+- `kalendarDayKonfig`: Configuration for customizing the appearance of individual day cells in the calendar.
-- daySelectionMode: The mode for selecting days in the calendar.
+- `daySelectionMode`: The mode for selecting days in the calendar.
 It can be DaySelectionMode.Single or DaySelectionMode.Range.
-- dayContent: Optional composable function for customizing the content of individual day cells in the calendar.
+- `dayContent`: Optional composable function for customizing the content of individual day cells in the calendar.
-- headerContent: Optional composable function for customizing the content of the header in the calendar.
+- `headerContent`: Optional composable function for customizing the content of the header in the calendar.
-- onDayClick: Callback function triggered when a day is clicked in the calendar.
+- `onDayClick`: Callback function triggered when a day is clicked in the calendar.
-- onRangeSelected: Callback function triggered when a range of days is selected in the calendar.
+- `onRangeSelected`: Callback function triggered when a range of days is selected in the calendar.
-- onErrorRangeSelected: Callback function triggered when an invalid range of days is selected in the calendar.
+- `onErrorRangeSelected`: Callback function triggered when an invalid range of days is selected in the calendar.

 ### Usage